Best CD Rates of January 2025

 Can you lose money on a CD?

-Because CDs have fixed interest rates, the only way you could lose money is with an early withdrawal.
+Because CDs have fixed interest rates, the primary way to lose money is by making an early withdrawal.
 Even then, the earned interest might be enough to cover the penalty your bank charges.
+CDs do have an opportunity cost — if interest rates rise, you’re locked into a lower rate.
+Similarly, if inflation increases, it can erode the purchasing power of your money over time.